van001/lesscode/readme.md

 ### 3. Function composition
 > Whole is greater than sum of parts.

-A single function is limited, but combined can accomplish major task.
+A single function is limited :

+> l2Map2  // converts List to Map.

+Combining them could accomplish some major task :

+> const search = key =>  $(mXfind(key), l2Map) // combines to function to create a new function search.

+.
 I will define clear composition strategy to combine functions from similar or different categories, or the functions that transform categories (String to List, List to Map etc).

 > I will define composition function as '$'.
 It will be of arbitrary arity, so won't use currying.
 Also since it's a one of kind, we will not say $A (used lated for special case), but simple $.
 Eventaully I will define parallel composition using $$, $$$, $$$$ or $A, to allow upto 3 parallel composition or parallel composition of any arity ($A).